 Such in vitro properties of L-ergothioneine are summarized below:

-- Protection of bacteriophages T4 and P22 against γ-irradiation-induced inactivation .
+- Protection of bacteriophages T4 and P22 against inactivation induced by γ-irradiation .

 - Protection of isolated rat heart from ischemia/reperfusion-induced injury .

-- Inhibition of UVB-induced up-regulation of TNF-α expression , and UVA-induced MMP-1 and peroxide production in human dermal fibroblasts.
+- Inhibition of UVB-induced up-regulation of TNF-α expression , as well as of UVA-induced MMP-1 and peroxide production in human dermal fibroblasts.

 - Inhibition of hydrogen peroxide-induced apoptosis and p38 MAPK phosphorylation in PC12 cells .